Audits, Formal Disclosures, and Statements

 Aspen doesn’t just surface the numbers; we craft narratives that explain pay philosophy, equity initiatives, and remediation strategies—ready for boardrooms, regulators, or public release.
 With tools for benchmarking, progress tracking, and legal defensibility, our pay equity solutions help employers demonstrate not only where compensation stands today—but where it’s headed.

-We Enhance Workforce Planning
+Strategic Workforce Planning

 Driven by the long-term strategy and adjustments for economic changes, multiple steps are executed to produce smart and secure activities for the most critical roles using recruitment, learning, mobility, and AI design while non-critical roles move into faster and flexible options.

+What Will the Workforce Accomplish?
 Both human capital and AI make up the workforce and the combination is every changing.
 With alignment to monetary and future goals, we ensure hiring, training, and deployment decisions support the broader direction.
 This minimizes risks of investing in roles or skills that don’t contribute to success.
 We prepare the employer to scale or pivot from crisis, policy, or tech shifts and being unprepared or understaffed.

+What are the Critical Roles in an Organization?
 We believe workforce planning starts with identifying the most critical work first, developing a systematic plan to ensure the right combination of employees, contractors, AI agents, and technology are aligned to ensure occupancy and achievement is performed for those roles.
 After critical roles are identified, non-critical roles are labeled, commoditized, and restructured for effectiveness.

+How much effort should we exert using our capabilities?
+Capacity identifies task frequency, their criticality, and if inherently human.
+Capability is the knowledge (K), skills (S), and abilities (A) to accomplish the tasks.
 We answer how the count of people, employees, automations, human intervention, and AI actions.
 If Talent Intelligence determines human or tech assets are scarce, AI literacy is available.
 If not, agent creation, structured learning, outsourcing, and talent acquisition is deployed.

+Does Data Indicate that Goals are Met and Will Continue?
 Systematic and data driven decision review of Capacity and Capabilities answers what happened, why, if it is unusual, and what may come next.
 Generating evidence-based metrics supports the decisions made related to recruitment, staffing, training, and development.
 Combining external talent intelligence, internal data, and financial outcomes all critical.
 With data readiness intact, Risk Analysis and Tactics are feasible.

+What Do We Need to Change?
 The final step is understanding gaps and reinforcements to be executed into create, evolve, or retire investments in recruitment, retention, and education to then alter personnel and processes.
 We introduce options to what you could do based on financial, technical, and political feasibility.

 As technologies and political climates shift, new risks are popping up all the time.
 Pay equity and fairness requires measurement and planning, all types of skills are dwindling or changing creating high demands and low supply, and remediating cyberattacks that target employment related systems are critical.
 We can help.

+AI Offers New HR Vulnerabilities.
 Be prepared with AI literacy to understand what is possible and we ready to thwart the threat that AI offers during recruitment and HR activities.
 Some of the largest breaches globally from HR.
 Cybersecurity HR Tech Risks include malware, phishing, identity fraud, and personnel / applicant data breaches.

+The Threat of Easy Apply with AI.
 As wage transparency and pay equity increases, services powered by AI can find and push hundreds of applicants to jobs while also indicating to internal employees of opportunities and peer pay.
 The systems, teams, responses, and reactions are spinning into a first-time confusion.
 This is also an opportunity for cyber threats, social engineering, and the creation of a poor reputation as an employer.

+Fake Profiles and Insider Threats.
 In order to understand if there are fake profiles coming to you, if you are hiring with confidence and security, and that threats are not from within, data readiness and resilience is needed.
 Workforce Planning needs a Zero Trust, Secure by Design, and 100% Transparency.
 Critical Risks include stealing credentials, exposing applicants or personnel data, creating false credentials, and creating infrastructure failures.